 - Cloudflare’s Relying Party software, written in the Go programming language.

-- “Cynical rsync”, software to fetch and validate RPKI certificates by Dragon Research Labs, written in the Python programming language.
+- Software to fetch and validate RPKI certificates and serve them to routers by Dragon Research Labs, written in the Python programming language.

 - RIPE NCC RPKI Validator